-Jocelyne Adkins is the Program Director and one of Two Lead Educators for By Discovery.
+Jocelyne Adkins is the Program Director and Lead Educator for By Discovery.
 Jocelyne founded By Discovery at Beye School in 2011 to offer students creative, project-based learning in art and nature-based science.
 She loves working with children and is inspired by their enthusiasm, creativity and endless knowledge.
 Jocelyne holds a Master of Arts in Art Education degree from the School of the Art Institute of Chicago and a Bachelor of Fine Arts degree from Saint Mary's College in Indiana.
-She has 21 years of teaching experience, including preschool through college levels.
+She has 22 years of teaching experience, including preschool through college levels.
 She loves spending time with family and their dog Luna, exploring nature and creative endeavors.
 She looks forward to facilitating spectacular creative projects with By Discovery students!

 Jackie Andres is a Chicago-based fiber artist and experimental filmmaker.
 Her work explores the tactile processes of both fiber and

 analog film to address themes of cultural identity and the Asian American experience through repetitive processes and imagery.
 Her work includes short films, screen prints, photos, and quilts.
 As a recent graduate, she holds a Bachelor of Fine Arts degree from the School of the Art Institute of Chicago.
 She absolutely loves spending time with kids and has experience teaching in non-profit organizations in Chicago and SAIC at Homan Square.
 Jackie has found a deep love for teaching in recent years, and hopes to continue teaching art to children for a long while, supporting them in this magical and imaginative environment!
 When Jackie is not in the classroom she’s usually cooking, making films, doodling at a coffee shop, or working as an editorial intern for an arts magazine.